Welcome to Yehoodi!

 Yehoodi is a community of folks from around the world that are passionate about lindy hop, swing dancing and swing jazz.
 We welcome anyone who wants to learn more about this artform and to hang out with others in the lindy hop community.

-Our semi-regular rundown of stuff on the internets you should be clicking on.
+Our semi-regular rundown of stuff in cyberspace and the social medias you should check out.

 The SwingNation crew sit, drink tea and talk about some of the highlights and low lights of the 2017 Lindy Hop year.

 For Pride Month, we were proud to host a conversation with Adam Brozowski, Hallie Kuperman, and Lori Taniguchi about LGBTQ+ issues in the Lindy hop community.

 This month we keep it simple and remember a man who dedicated his life to Lindy Hop.
 Happy birthday, Frankie Manning.

 We talk with Remy Kuoakou Kouame, Sara Deckard and Andrea Gordon about the current issues of Black inclusion in the Lindy Hop community.